 We even have a number of weevil egg banks dotted around the country.
 Weevil eggs are in demand because they are used in biological control programs both here and overseas.
 For example, the devastating invasive water weed Salvinia molesta is now successfully controlled around the world by the introduction of the tiny weevil Cyrtobagous salviniae.
 The tiny weevil larvae eat the plant, warping and stunting it until it sinks and dies.
 In Canberra we have an egg bank for small weevils, a separate egg bank for big weevils, and there is another one for weevil eggs of all sizes just outside of Sydney.
 We are planning brand new facilities for the two Canberra egg banks.
 You can’t have enough new weevil egg banks, I say!

 Looking back over the field it is clear that the high level of investment in weevil taxonomy has given us a huge head start in comparison to the taxonomic knowledge of almost every other group.
 I suppose we really could learn more about weevils place in ecosystems if we knew a little more about the plants they feed on, for example.
 It would also help with their conservation as well.
 I guess weevils really are a boutique slice (5%) of our biodiversity.
 But what a great example we have provided for the communities studying other taxonomic groups to follow!

 Our real focus these days is the tiny (0.5-1.0 mm long) black and brown weevils.
 I don’t know what we will do once we have finished the taxonomy of Australia’s weevils.
 Maybe move on to the Cerambycidae (longicorn beetles), another hugely diverse, ecologically important, related group.
 But there is a lot to be said for just sticking to weevils.
-With grand institutions to fill, new technologies and theories to apply, we may never finish!
+With grand institutions to fill and new technologies and theories to apply, we may never finish!